 Sam Joffray, Co-Founder, CEO: For the past 20 years, Sam Joffray, in his capacity as an executive with the Greater New Orleans Sports Foundation, has implemented a Junior Journalism program within the events New Orleans has hosted, including the most recent NBA All Star Games, WrestleMania, College Bowl Games and Final Fours.
 Providing aspiring high school journalists with the press box seats, sideline and courtside photo positions and access to professional media mentors, the program proved so successful that the NCAA adopted the program in 2003, as an annual requirement of all host cities for the Women’s Final Four.
 In 2017, Joffray launched the New Orleans Junior Journalism Program, a 501(c)(3) organization that now affords opportunities for local youth to earn media credentials to cover major and local events by participating in a yearlong program, as opposed to single events, geared to their specific interests.
-In our inaugural year, operating out of temporary after school newsroom, we trained and embedded students from around the city to cover only sporting events, but also created opportunities for them to cover theatre, news, and cultural events, under the tutelage of professional media and college journalism interns.
+In our inaugural year, operating out of temporary after school newsroom, we trained and embedded students from around the city to cover not only sporting events, but also created opportunities for them to cover theatre, news, and cultural events, under the tutelage of professional media and college journalism interns.